bguesman/docsify-test/docs/editor/blocks/procedural_noise_block.md

-# Procedural Noise Block
+# Procedural Noise Generator

-> Implemented as class `Expanse.ProceduralNoiseBlock` in `blocks/ProceduralNoiseBlock.cs`
+> Implemented as class `Expanse.ProceduralNoiseGenerator` in `blocks/ProceduralNoiseGenerator.cs`

 Block that generates a procedural noise texture.
 Exposes this texture as an `RTHandle` via the `GetTexture()` function.